0 Connecticut Citizen Election Audit Coalition

 Why can't I attend the audit in my own city/town?

-All audits are open to the public, so you can certainly attend the audit in your town if you are are available and your town is selected.
-The coalition's goal is to have at least two observers attend each audit that are not residents of the municipality being audited, to add a to the objectivity and perception of objectivity to the feedback obtained.
+All audits are open to the public, so you can certainly attend the audit in your town if you are available and your town is selected.
+The coalition's goal is to have at least two observers attend each audit that are not residents of the municipality being audited, to add to the objectivity and perception of objectivity for the feedback obtained.
 Remember most towns will not be selected for audit.

 How long will the audits last?

 The audits will vary in length.
 It depends primarily in this election on the number of votes to be counted in each municipality and the number of election officials.
 We are requesting that volunteers commit to be available for at least one day.
-The sign-up form asks you to list dates when you can be available - the more dates you specify the more likely we will be able to provide the opportunity for you to participate and the more of the audits we will be able to observe.
+The sign-up form asks you to list dates when you can be available - the more dates you specify the more likely we will be able to provide the opportunity for you to participate and the more of the audits we will be able to observe

 What time commitment is expected of volunteers?

-We are asking volunteers to commit to being at one audit and to call in to one one-hour conference call training.
-When you sign up, you tell us which days you will agree to be available to participate in the audit.
+We are asking volunteers to commit to being at one audit and to call in to one one-hour conference call tWe are asking volunteers to commit to being at one audit and to call in to one one-hour conference call training.
+When you sign-up, you tell us which days you will agree to be available to participate in the audit.
 We also ask how far from your residence you are willing to drive to observe an audit.
 Expect audits to last from five to eight hours from the time they start.
-Please provide dates when you can be available 9:00am to 9:00pm.
+Please provide dates when you can be available to be in another town from 9:00am to 9:00pm.

 When will I find out my assignment?